Arlo Pro 2 vs. Nest Cam: Easy Call if Don't Want a Subscription

 - You get seven days of cloud recording and can sync five cameras at once for free.
 Arlo Pro 2 is the best option if you don’t want to pay a monthly fee.

 - You have the option to save and export any clip to your computer or phone to keep it forever.

 - Rather than continuously recording, Arlo Pro 2 records clips up to 300 seconds long when it detects motion.

-- You can create modes to tinker with the sensitivity levels (although I found the default level of 80 to be perfect).
+- Create modes to tinker with the sensitivity levels (although I found the default level of 80 to be perfect).

 - An important note: if you’re close to a busy street, there’s no way to avoid false motion detection alerts, even with the sensitivity set to 1.
 There are two ways to get around this, but neither are ideal: